kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

 {{</Partial>}}

 {{<Partial class="require-anchor-name" src="examples/example-headings-underline.html" screenshot="true" video="true" style="overflow: hidden; resize: horizontal; min-width: 10em;">}}
-  Headers that have a single underline beneath.
-Without the fix, the underline would go from the edge to the edge of the container, while with the fix, it goes only to the width of the widest line.
+  Headers that have a single underline beneath. <label class="Link Link_pseudo" for="example-underline-checkbox">Without the fix</label>, the underline would go from the edge to the edge of the container, while with the fix, it goes only to the width of the widest line.
 {{</Partial>}}

 There might be many other ways we could style the headers, I feel like I only scratched the surface with these simple examples.
 If you’re a designer and have an idea for some header style that you might think could be achieved with this technique — throw it at me!